agalex1974/ProToolkitLExtrusion/README.md

 Please set the environmental variables for the pro/toolkit according to your Paths in order your system to find the libraries and includes of
 Pro/Toolkit.

+Please start a Part session before starting the Application as it hooks to the current model.
+You can change this behavior if you want to by altering the code.